creepersguitar/CI-PP5-real/README.md

 ## Note
  **Please Note that i am not happy with what i have done for this project and given more time and focus, i would make sure to fully test the application but due to a couple of personal commitments and family/mental health issues, the application isn't 100% complete its more like 85% complete.**

+## Resubmission details
+2.1 Map business requirements to user stories

+2.2  Evidence a ML task in readme file

+3.1 Suboptimal or missing Data Analysis and Visualization and only one plot is present in the dashboard, which does not meet expectations.
+- i have a bar chart which is clear and informative which provides a breakdown of data points.
+- i have a line graph is functional and fully interpretable.
+- i have a scatter graph which is too functional and interpretable please see the subsection below to see how they link to user stories.
+### Data Visualization Tasks
+Bar Chart
+Description: The bar chart compares the average sale prices of properties across different neighborhoods.
+Linked User Stories:

+"As a prospective buyer, I want to compare the average sale prices of properties by neighborhood so that I can identify affordable areas."
+"As a real estate agent, I want to see how property sizes vary by neighborhood to recommend properties to clients."
+Rationale: This visualization allows users to quickly compare property prices or sizes across neighborhoods, helping buyers identify suitable areas and agents provide better recommendations.
+Line Graph
+Description: The line graph displays property price trends over time, such as average sale price per year.
+Linked User Stories:

+"As an investor, I want to analyze property price trends over the past decade so that I can identify lucrative opportunities."
+"As a user, I want to see how property sales change seasonally to determine the best time to buy."
+Rationale: This visualization highlights price trends, helping investors spot profitable opportunities and users decide on the ideal time to buy properties.
+Scatter Plot
+Description: The scatter plot explores the relationship between lot size and sale price.
+Linked User Stories:

+"As a buyer, I want to understand the relationship between lot size and sale price so that I can identify good deals."
+"As a developer, I want to see how property age correlates with sale price to decide on renovation projects."
+Rationale: This visualization shows correlations, aiding buyers in assessing value and developers in identifying potential renovation targets.

 ## Design

 The design of this project follows a structured approach that aligns with the CRISP-DM framework (Cross-Industry Standard Process for Data Mining).
 It ensures that the solution is tailored to the business requirements and supports user goals through data analysis, visualization, and predictive modeling.